Learn how the Library Foundation is making a difference in Summit County

 Toddlers and preschoolers (and caregivers) are invited to Little Space Cadets, South Branch Library's Summer Reading Program for young children!
 Join us all summer on Wednesdays at 11 a.m. for space-themed programs as we celebrate our summer theme, "A Universe of Stories."
 Children will enjoy books, felt stories, activities, puppets, and songs, along with craft activity.
 Little Space Cadets is a great place for your child to start developing social skills and early literacy skills that will prepare them for learning to read.
 This program is also a welcome space for those learning to speak English and for children of all abilities.

 Summer Reading Program continues with performances by the National Repertory Orchestra just for kids!
-Make sure to bring in your completed reading logs for prizes, and register for the program if you haven't already.
 The National Repertory Orchestra is a summer symphony orchestra and academy that trains young musicians for professional careers in music.
-This program is happening simultaneously at all three locations at 1:30pm.
-For children of all ages, birth through 5th grade are welcome.
+For children of all ages.

 Join us for another amazing Summer Reading Program performer with Sciencetellers!
 Sciencetellers programs are designed to get kids excited about STEM learning by introducing them to the wonderful world of science through hands-on activities, engaging demonstrations, and more!
 Don’t miss this fun fantasy adventure featuring awesome dry ice effects!
 Make sure to bring in your completed reading logs for prizes, and register for the program if you haven't already.
 This program is appropriate for children of all ages, up to 5th grade.

-For our final week of Summer Reading program, you won't want to miss Ms. Sheila as she reads some unicorn stories.
-Ms. Dari and Sheila will also lead you through some yoga poses to get in touch with your own “inner magic”.
+Dari will also lead you through some yoga poses to get in touch with your own “inner animal”.
+We will be outside, so please bring a yoga matt if you have one.
 Don't forget to log your hours on Beanstack and pick up your prizes!
 This program is appropriate for children of all ages, but especially recommended for ages 4 through 8.

 Your kids won't want to miss our Drum Safari program as we blast off to the stars (and beyond)!
 The group will bring traditional drums and a few mysterious instruments from another galaxy.
 Your kids will dance their way through the solar system and find out what makes gravity SO groovy while exploring the rhythms of our universe.
 Don't forget to bring in your completed reading logs for great prizes!
 This program is appropriate for children of all ages, up to 5th grade.

-We are continuing an amazing summer of story-themed programs with a Summit County favorite - Ann Lincoln!
+Kickoff an amazing summer of animal-themed programs with a Summit County favorite - Ann Lincoln!
 Your kids will be amazed by Ann's incredible magic tricks, comedy, and juggling skills.
-Bring your reading logs to turn them in for prizes!
+Ann Lincoln will be at North Branch at 11am, Main at 1pm and South Branch at 3pm.
 This program is appropriate for children of all ages, up to 5th grade.

 Join us all summer long for great programs during our "Imagine Your Story" Summer Reading Program.
 This is a week you won't want to miss Summit Fire & EMS in Silverthorne and North and Red, White and Blue Fire in Breckenridge joining us for story time.
 Don't forget to bring in your completed reading logs for prizes!
 This program is appropriate for children of all ages, up to 5th grade.